The Complete Guide to Remote Podcast Recording

 It can be a great option because:

-If you choose the Zoom or Skype calls route, don’t forget that they rely on a solid internet connection.
+However, if you choose the Zoom or Skype route, don’t forget that they require a solid internet connection.
 So, there’s a risk of audio patches and lags.
-Plus, these apps compress your media, and you might not be able to achieve high-quality recording.
+Plus, these apps compress your media, so you might not achieve high-quality recording.

 The double-ender method lets you record video and audio on your device instead of over the internet.